fulcrologic/fulcro/docs/vsom-next.md

 put markers in app state to indicate when there is an error.

-So, instead of having you write the logic of load into the places that are trying to parse the query, Untangled adds a higher-level `load` function to address all of these.
+So, instead of having you write the logic of load into the places that are trying to parse the query, Fulcro adds a higher-level `load` function to address all of these.
 Technically it is just a wrapper around a built-in mutation that adds a query to a network processing queue (in app state) and triggers remote evaluation.
 You still use UI-based queries, but you no longer have to worry about how it is tangled up in the UI (you get